gbenhaim/Lago-Demo/README.rst

-Jenkins master and slaves scenario
+Lago Demo
 ====================================

 About
 ^^^^^^

+In this demo we will learn how to set up a basic environment with Lago.
-We will create a Lago environment which will consist of three virtual machines that will host Jenkins infrastructure.
+The environment will consist of three virtual machines that will host Jenkins infrastructure.

 The VMs
 ^^^^^^^